opencobra/cobrapy/INSTALL.md

 ILOG/CPLEX, MOSEK, and Gurobi are commercial software packages that currently provide free licenses for academics and support both linear and quadratic programming.
-GLPK and clp are open source linear programming solvers; however, they may not be as robsut as the commercial solvers for mixed-integer and quadratic programming.
+GLPK and clp are open source linear programming solvers; however, they may not be as robust as the commercial solvers for mixed-integer and quadratic programming.
 QSopt_ex esolver is also open source, and can solve linear programs using rational operations, giving exact solutions.